-7.1 The principle of residential development at the site is deemed acceptable and there are no concerns in relation to the design of the properties proposed.
-There are however concerns in relation to the amount of hard landscaping to the front of the site which would be likely to lead to a car-dominated frontage, with limited opportunity for landscaping.
-The proposals would also be considered to result in a cramped and overdeveloped site and would also result in significant overlooking of the neighbouring property to the south of the site caused in part by the short rear garden depths.
+7.1 The principle of residential development at the site is deemed acceptable.
+There are however concerns in relation to use of detached dwellings and the detailed design of the detached dwellings, and their roof design in particular, which would appear incongruous and out of character with the immediate street scene.
+There is also continued concern with regard to the amount of hard landscaping to the front of the site which would be likely to lead to a car-dominated frontage, with limited opportunity for landscaping.